Connect with us

 The provision was one of many placed in the Jim Crow-era state constitution to keep Black people, then a majority in the state, from voting.
 Those other provisions, such as a poll tax and literacy tests, have been ruled unconstitutional.

-But the U.S. 5th Circuit Court of Appeals upheld the felony disenfranchisement provision in a split in August.
+But the U.S. 5th Circuit Court of Appeals upheld the felony disenfranchisement provision in a split decision in August.
 The entire 17-member Court heard the case, and seven judges dissented from the majority opinion.

 The majority opinion upholding the lifetime ban was unsigned.
 Circuit Judge James Graves Jr., who before being appointed to the U.S. 5th Circuit Court of Appeals was only the third African American to serve on the Mississippi Supreme Court, wrote a blistering dissent, describing in sometimes graphic details Mississippi’s history of racial discrimination.